-If you’ve tried this healthy-ish feel good Lemon Blueberry Bread recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Lemon Blueberry Bread recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Lemon Blueberry Bread

-- In a small bowl, combine the flour, baking powder and salt.
+- In a medium bowl, whisk together the flour, baking powder and salt.
+Set aside.

 - To make this gluten-free, use an all-purpose gluten-free flour mix.
 Do not substitute only almond flour or only coconut flour.